 Dynamics is the nature of the loudness of an instrument.
 This is not intended to mean loudness in the usual interpretation, but rather the amplitudinal characteristics of the instrument.
 The sitar and flute offer a good illustration.
 A flute is continuously excited, therefore there is a steady sound as long as the breath is applied.
 Since it is possible to sustain a sound for a long time, it is possible to perform all kinds of delicate meends (glissando), gamaks or other ornamentation.
 Instruments with a long sustain tend to follow the vocal styles in their presentation.
 Contrast this to a sitar with its rapid decay.
 The sound is essentially inaudible within a few seconds.
 Many types of ornamentation cannot be executed due to this quick decay.

 This creates an artistic pressure for these instruments to develop their own styles.
 These styles enhance the strong points while avoiding the weaknesses.
-Over the years they have become formalized into four major instrumental styles known as: alap, jor, gat and jhala.
+Over the years they have become formalised into four major instrumental styles known as: alap, jor, gat and jhala.
 The alap is a slow rhythmless elaboration upon the rag.
 The jor is a section that has rhythm but no developed rhythmic cycle (i.e., tal).
 The gat is the fully developed piece, while the jhala is a fast rhythmic interplay between the drone strings and the main playing strings.

 |Pages for "Instrumental Music"|